“Do you have prescription insurance?”

-Nearly 90 percent of prescriptions filled in the U.S. are for generics drugs, some of which cost as little as $4.
+Nearly 90 percent of prescriptions filled in the U.S. are for generic drugs, some of which cost as little as $4.
 Meanwhile, the typical U.S. employee faces an $11 copay to fill a generic prescription, according to a Kaiser Family Foundation analysis.
-The copay is higher for brand-name drugs, averaging $33 for preferred brands.
+The copay for brand-name drugs, averages $33.

 Many pharmacy benefit managers require pharmacists to collect the full copay, regardless of a drug’s cash price.